patrickmaynard/equaldex-watcher/README.md

 ## Setup instructions

-Open flagstring.txt and edit in the current country name and ranking you want to look for changes to.
+Open settings.php and edit in the current API key, country name and ranking you want to look for changes to.

+Then set up a cron job that runs the collect.php script on a daily basis.

 ## Todo items